Lithuanian business culture: Insights, challenges and success strategies 2025

 Addressing cultural differences

-Despite its Western influences, you’ll see significant cultural differences in Lithuania.
-If you’re considering running a business there, it’s integral to understand Lithuanian business culture and familiarise yourself with the norms and customs of the country.
+Like any country, Lithuania has its own cultural differences that makes it unique.
+If you’re considering running a business there, it’s integral to familiarise yourself with the Lithuanian business culture and the norms and customs of the country.

 Since Lithuania has faced a long period of foreign dominance, its citizens are immensely proud of and deeply respect their independence and sovereignty.